 The Chancellor & Pro-Chancellors

 The office of Chancellor of the University was created by the Board of Governors in 1994.
-The Chancellor is appointed by the Board of Governors for a period of five years, and this appointment may be renewed by the Board of Governors.
+The Chancellor is appointed by the Board of Governors for a period of three years, and this appointment may be renewed by the Board of Governors.
 There is no maximum period of office.
+Margaret Casely-Hayford was appointed on 1 June 2017 for a period of three years and re-appointed on 1 June 2020 for a second period of three years.

 - The Lord Plumb of Coleshill DL, 1995 to 31 August 2007